 6. Stiga Supreme- best Lightweight Ping Pong Paddle

 A very few intermediate ping pong paddle has lightweight, which is a practical thing in controlling the counter and return spin.
-This racket is one of less weight with a higher price for them who wants to spend money freely.
+This racket is one of less weight with a higher price for those who want to spend money freely.

 Supreme is a perfect paddle for those who like to play a defensive game and focus on controlling the situation.
 The blade quality and 6-layer made a significant difference in this paddle over others.
 Stiga has added an extra layer with Stiga Supreme at this price, whereas most other paddles contain 5-ply at such price range.